-On days when the temperature with wind chill remains at or below 32 degrees F and a hypothermia alert is in effect, single adults using shelters will be allowed to remain in their facilities with the exception of those who are in hypothermia-night only shelters located within Houses of Worship or other community-based sites.
+On days when a hypothermia alert is in effect, single adults using shelters will be allowed to remain in their facilities with the exception of those who are in hypothermia-night only shelters located within houses of worship or other community-based sites.
 These facilities end shelter operations at 7:00 a.m., and transportation will be provided from those sites to sites that are open and can provide daytime shelter.

-All shelter locations, with the exception of the overflow sites, are listed in Appendix A. As overflow shelters are only opened if additional capacity is needed, they are not identified in this document.
+All shelter locations, with the exception of the overflow sites, are listed in Appendix A. As overflow shelters are opened only if additional capacity is needed, they are not identified in this document.
 This is to prevent individuals from independently seeking shelter at locations that are not open.
-The list of overflow sites was reviewed by the ICH Emergency Response and Shelter Operations Committee, the body responsible for the development of this plan, as well as members of the ICH Executive Committee and ICH Committee of the Whole during the plan review/approval process.
-The list of overflow sites was also reviewed during public feedback sessions and may be obtained anytime by contacting Dallas Williams at the Department of Human Services at dallas.wiliams@dc.gov.
+The list of overflow sites was reviewed by the ICH Emergency Response and Shelter Operations (ERSO) Committee, the body responsible for the development of this plan, as well as members of the full ICH Council during the plan review/approval process.
+The list of overflow sites may be obtained anytime by contacting Dallas Williams at the Department of Human Services at dallas.wiliams@dc.gov.